 When deciding how far back to go on your resume, it’s generally recommended to focus on the most relevant and recent experience.
-While there is no hard and fast rule, here are some guidelines from our legal recruiters in Toronto to consider:
+While there is no hard and fast rule, we answer one of the most common questions our recruitment team receives about resumes: how far back should you go?

 How far back should your resume go?
 It depends

 If you have less than 5 years of work experience, you’ll likely want to include all your work experience.
-The reality is you may be looking for ways to look like you have more experience, not trying to cut it back.
+The reality is, you may be looking for ways to look like you have more experience, not trying to cut it back.
 To fill out your experience, you can include summer jobs, part-time employment, and internships.
-You can also include special projects you’ve worked on.
+You can also include special projects, certifications, and volunteer work.

 As a professional with over 15 years of experience, you’ve likely built up a long list of credentials.
 Your resume may need some trimming and refining.
 Your recent and relevant experience is what hiring managers are most interested in seeing.
 Plus, if you go too far back, you could risk being discriminated against because of your age.
 So, try to keep your list of experience around 5 roles.
 And only go into detail on the top 3 roles.

-Our recruiters recommend including the last 10-15 years of your work experience on your resume.
+The 10-15 year resume rule is exactly as it sounds.
+Applicants should limit their work experience to the last 10-15 years.
 This allows you to highlight your most recent and relevant accomplishments and positions.
 It can also provide hiring managers with an outline of their career growth and progression.

 Other important resume writing tips are still relevant: